FalcoSuessgott/vault-kubernetes-kms/docs/quickstart.md

 For production usage you should consider:

 * use Vaults Kubernetes Auth Method (see [https://falcosuessgott.github.io/vault-kubernetes-kms/configuration/](https://falcosuessgott.github.io/vault-kubernetes-kms/configuration/))
-* deploy the `vault-kubenetes-kms` Pod using a dedicated Service Account, instead of `default` (also adjust the kubernetes auth role)
+* deploy the `vault-kubernetes-kms` Pod using a dedicated Service Account, instead of `default` (also adjust the kubernetes auth role)
 * use HTTPS for the communication between Kubernetes & HashiCorp Vault (see [https://falcosuessgott.github.io/vault-kubernetes-kms/configuration/](https://falcosuessgott.github.io/vault-kubernetes-kms/configuration/))
 * deploy the `vault-kubernetes-kms` plugin as a static pod on all control plane nodes
 * automate the deployment using your preferred automation method